• 2255N 1700W

 Clinical features

 As has been described above, the lesions in xanthalasma are typically yellowish plaques that are seen on the inner aspect of the upper eyelids.
-They rarely cause any significant symptoms but in some cases they might possibly cause drooping of the eyelids, also called ptosis.
+They rarely cause any significant symptoms but in some cases they may possibly cause drooping of the eyelids, also called ptosis.

 Where do they Occur?